metamaden/seq_answers/README.md

 Many viable strategies abound for handling NGS data.
 The best strategy will depend on factors like your experimental design, comfort level with coding, and logistics of data access and manipulation.

 # Repositories
 Sequence data can be stored in many formats (eg. fastq, fasta, bed, bam, sam, wig, bigwig, etc.  etc.) and can be found in many places online.
+Appendix 1 includes a list of many of the most commonly used public repositories for storing published sequenceing data.
 Several large public repositories that specialize in sequence data storage exist (SRA and EBA).
-Other repositories are more general but will occasionally include sequence data, typically in a more processed form (eg. GEO).
+Other repositories are more general but will occasionally include sequence data, typically in a more processed form (eg. [bed](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE59395) and [bw](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi) files on GEO).

 ## The Entrez System
 The Entrez system, hosted and maintained by NCBI, is an interconnected system of repositories for biological and clinical research.
 It includes many commonly used databases, such as GEO, SRA, dbGap, PubMed, etc. Studies and study data are often indexed in many ways using a sophisticated informatics semantics that enables detailed and granular data storage and reference.
 To avoid getting overwhelmed, it's best to think not in terms of redundancies (eg. "there are many id's referring to the same information and I must memorize them all!"), but in terms of convenience (eg. "there is a distinct id for a distinct aspect of the data that will be particularly handy for certain bioinformatics applications, and less handy for other applications!").